 The Federal Government Battery Rebate: What We Know (And What You Can Do Now)

-While they still have to iron out the finer details, here’s what we know so far based on comments from federal Climate Change and Energy Minister Chris Bowen and his departmental advisor during an industry briefing on the government battery rebate.
+While they still have to iron out the finer details, here’s what we know so far based on comments from federal Climate Change and Energy Minister Chris Bowen and his departmental advisor during an industry briefing on the government battery rebate, and subsequent intended eligibility criteria that have been published.
 Remember: things could change.

 How Much Will The Solar Battery Rebate Be?

-So, for a home battery with a 10 kWh usable capacity, the incentive will be approximately $3,720 minus admin fees for an installation in 2025.
+So, for a home battery with a 10 kWh usable capacity, the incentive will be $3,720 in 2025 and, after fees and charges, is likely to lower the installation cost by around $3,300.
 If you want to estimate how much you could save, try our Federal Government Solar Battery Rebate Calculator.

 Which Batteries Will Be Eligible?

-- The Clean Energy Council needs to approve systems and installers must have the appropriate accreditation.
+- The batteries (and inverters) will need to have been approved by the Clean Energy Council, and installers must have appropriate battery installation accreditation.

-- The minimum amount of useable capacity covered under the scheme is 5 kWh.
+- The minimum amount of usable capacity covered under the scheme is expected to be 5 kWh.

-- The maximum amount of useable capacity is 50 kWh – but you can install systems up to 100 kWh.
+- The maximum amount of usable capacity that can receive the rebate is expected to be 50 kWh – but you can install systems up to 100 kWh nominal capacity and still receive the rebate for a 50kWh system.

-- Solar batteries must be capable of connecting to a Virtual Power Plant (VPP), but there’s no requirement for VPP participation.
+- Grid-connected solar batteries must be capable of connecting to a Virtual Power Plant (VPP), but there’s not expected to be any requirement to join a VPP.

 Other Important Points